harshikab2112/Basic-Registration-Form/README.md

 ## Usage
 1. Open the form in your web browser.
-2. Fill out the required fields (e.g., First Name,Last Name, Email, Password, etc..).
+2. Fill out the required fields (e.g., First Name, Last Name, Email, Password, etc..).
 3. Click the **Submit** button.
    *(Note: This form is static and does not include backend functionality.)*